leilawren/doggieOS/README.md

 # THEMES

+Just use the plasma store to grab these real quick

-papirus icons (in this repo)
+papirus icons

-carl look and feel global theme (in this repo)
+carl look and feel global theme

-pull wallpapers themes icons from a github to their respective directories

-enable themes icons and wallpaper (in some sort of automated fashio preferably?) [side idea: write a color / theme changer script]

-sudo pacman -S (decide on every single daily utility i like to use on linux and install those here)

-command line flatpak install discord and other sandboxed apps

-set up snapper to work with btrfs to do bootable snapshots
+wallpapers included in this repo

+# VMs

 set up virtual machines through qemu virt manager
 - windows 11